-Mini grants are a great way to make immediate inroads with the Safe Routes to School movement, and start building a culture of walking, biking, and rolling at your school.
-These grants allow schools and communities to create programs that educate, encourage, and engage students to create healthier habits and reduce traffic around schools.
-Funding of up to $10,000 per school is available, with a maximum of $100,000 per applicant for 10 or more schools.
+Mini Grants are a great way to ease into the Safe Routes to School movement, and start building a culture of walking, biking, and rolling at your school.
+These grants allow schools and communities to create programs that educate and encourage students to stay healthy and active, and to reduce traffic around schools.
+Up to $10,000 per school is available, and up $100,000 per applicant.
 A maximum of $5,000 should be set aside for a Program Coordinator and/or personnel work, with an additional $5,000 eligible for non-personnel expenses.
 Applications are competitive and funding is limited.

-The 2021 Mini Grant RFP opens on Tuesday, January 19 at 8:00am.
-The RFP will be open for application until March 5.
-MFF aims to notify applicants in May about the status of their funding proposals.
+The 2021 Mini Grant RFP is now closed.
+MFF is aiming to notify applicants in early May about the status of their funding proposals.

 For questions about the Mini Grant, contact your grant coordinator or Adam Jenks.